herzbube/libsgfcplusplus/doc/SgfcPatches.md

 Because the patch also adds C++ features (try/catch) to the code in `save.c` that file now needs to be compiled as C++ code.
 To achieve that the patch adds the same `extern "C"` declaration to `save.c` that is added to `util.c` by `001-util.c-extern-c.patch`.

 The patch adds a different limit instead: When option `-s` is used for splitting games, there is now a maximum number of games that can be split.
-The limit is a compile time constant. the default limit is 999999 games, but it can be changed by defining the preprocessor macro MAXIMUM_NUMBER_OF_GAMES.
+The limit is a compile time constant. the default limit is 999999 games, but it can be changed by defining the preprocessor macro `MAXIMUM_NUMBER_OF_GAMES`.
 The value must fit into an `int` type.

 Before the patch there was a theoretical limit of 999999999999999 (15 digits) games that could be split before the sprintf() string formatting would exceed the string buffer limit and cause a buffer overrun.
 In practice this limit was unreachable because the counter variable of type int would overflow to a negative number before reaching that number.